AleksiDu/boilerplate-project-exercisetracker/README.md

 ## Description

-This is a freeCodeCamp Back End Development and APIs Projects.
-First project is: *Exercise Tracker*
+This is a freeCodeCamp Back End Development and APIs Projects. *Exercise Tracker*